 Torque Converter

-The torque converter is a type of fluid coupling that transfers the rotating power from the engine to the vehicle wheels and increases the torque to drive at speed.
+The torque converter is a fluid coupling that transfers the rotating power from the engine to the vehicle wheels and increases the torque to drive at speed.
 It presents between the engine and the transmission.

 - Impeller (also called pump)